groda/big_data/Terraform in 5 minutes.md

 Terraform relies on a series of blocks and arguments that can be spread across different files.
 Does the order of these chunks of configuration within files matter?
 Does the naming of the files matter?
 No, the naming and order of the files does not matter and Terraform takes care of dependencies and order of execution.

-This is precisely Terraform's main strength: **infrastructure as code with automated dependency management**
+This is precisely Terraform's main strength: **infrastructure as code with automated dependency management**.

 Terraform excels in abstracting infrastructure as code, liberating users from the burden of manually specifying the order of resource creation and their interdependencies.
 It automatically resolves dependencies, ensuring a consistent and reliable deployment process.
 This strength simplifies infrastructure management, reduces human error, and enhances the overall stability and reproducibility of infrastructure deployments.